List of The Archers characters: Other Ambridge residents

+Blockey, who was also a full-time GP, died in December 2022.
+Of his portrayal of Robert, editor Jeremy Howe stated "Graham Blockey's Robert was a quiet wonder to behold – the perfect foil to the exuberant idiosyncrasies of Lynda, sort of Wise to her Morecambe."
+In February 2024, it was announced that the role had been recast to Michael Bertenshaw, who said he was "so excited" about joining the cast.
+He added "The Archers family has been wonderfully welcoming, and I'm looking forward to getting embroiled in the Ambridge goings-on, and to striving to be a worthy foil to dear Lyndy.
+She's not always the easiest of people to get along with, but fortunately Carole Boyd, who plays Lynda, is unmanaged joy.
+It's going to be such fun."
+Bertenshaw's first episode will be broadcast on 17 March.

-Oliver Sterling (Michael Cochrane) was married, between 2006 and her death in 2017, to Caroline.
+Oliver Sterling, played by Michael Cochrane, was married, between 2006 and her death in 2017, to Caroline.
 He arrived in Ambridge as a gentleman farmer and huntsman and bought Grange Farm from the estate.
 Initially he employed Ed Grundy to manage his dairy herd.
 In March 2008 he had problems with the herd being infected by Bovine TB.
 He subsequently sold the enterprise to Ed and "retired properly".
 He was the owner of Grey Gables until he sold it in 2022, and he continues to own Grange Farm, with the farmhouse rented to Eddie and Clarrie Grundy whilst the land is rented by Ed Grundy for Texel sheep.

-Carol Tregorran née Grey (Eleanor Bron, formerly played by Anne Cullen (born 1926)) first appeared in 1954.
+Carol Tregorran (née Grey), played by Eleanor Bron and formerly by Anne Cullen, first appeared in 1954.
 Carol was originally married to Ambridge landowner Charles Grenville until his death.
 She then, eventually, married John Tregorran.
 She was a successful businesswoman running a market garden in Ambridge (and subsequently a wine business).
 She departed in 1980, but returned to Ambridge in 2014 renting Glebe Cottage from Jill Archer, following her husband's death.
 During 2016 her daughter, the Birmingham barrister Anna Tregorran, successfully defended Helen Archer in the latter's trial for attempted murder.